unicode-org/conformance/README.md

 └── verify_schema.json
 ```

-Note also that the schema validation creates a file
+Note also that schema validation creates a file
 **schema/schema_validation_summary.json**
-which is used in the summary presentation of the Conformance results.
+which is used in the summary presentation of Conformance results.

 ## Text Execution